-XLH is caused by increased FGF23 activity, which suppresses renal tubular phosphate reabsorption and renal production of 1,25 dihydroxy-vitamin D, which plays a role in phosphate absorption in the small intestines.1,2
+XLH is caused by a variant in the PHEX gene, which leads to increased FGF23 activity through an unknown mechanism.
+This suppresses renal tubular phosphate reabsorption and renal production of 1,25-dihydroxy vitamin D, which plays a role in phosphate absorption in the small intestine.1,2

-Based on preclinical studies, inhibition of FGF23 is thought to restore phosphate homeostasis by promoting renal phosphate reabsorption through increased renal expression of sodium phosphate cotransporters and by increasing the renal expression of 1-α hydroxylase, a vitamin D-metabolizing enzyme involved in vitamin D production.3,4
+Based on preclinical studies, inhibition of FGF23 is thought to restore phosphate homeostasis by promoting renal phosphate reabsorption through increased renal expression of sodium phosphate cotransporters and by increasing the renal expression of 1α-hydroxylase, a vitamin D-metabolizing enzyme involved in active vitamin D production.3,4

 - CRYSVITA (burosumab-twza) US Prescribing Information; June 2020.